giozom/giozom/README.md

 - 💍 Married to the most beautiful woman in the world
 - 🙉 Hobbies include, Fishing, Golf, Camping and Skiing
 - 📫 How to reach me: shoot me a msg on **[linkedin](https://www.linkedin.com/in/giovanniarsenius)**
-- 🚀 Looking for an experienced software engineering director or manager?
+- 🚀 Looking for an experienced software engineering manager?
 Reach out via linkedin :-) !